shrmaanubhav/BrokeBuddy-1.0/README.md

 - Track online and manual UPI transactions with search, caching, and nickname support for frequent payees.
 - OTP-based sign-up/login with JWT session cookies, password management, and account deletion.
 - Sync historical transactions from the LLM service, enrich them with nicknames, and push formatted data back for downstream analysis.
+- ChatBot using an underlying agent to help user talk to their expenses.
 - FastAPI layer wraps Groq-hosted LLMs to power the expense chatbot, natural-language querying, and merchant/date extraction.

 ## Video Demo